ghfri-code/Breast-Cancer-Prediction/README.md

 ### Second Dataset
 The dataset is also the Breast Cancer [Wisconsin dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/breast-cancer-wisconsin.data).
 It was obtained from the University of Wisconsin Hospitals, Madison from Dr. William H. Wolberg.
 It contains data from 699 patients’ breast biopsied tissue to identify cytological characteristics of being or malignant using the Fine-Needle Aspirates (FNAs) method.
 The biased 699 data rows were then reduced to 683 rows by removing 16 rows that contained missing information.
-It has following 10 features nine attributes as predictors that were scaled with an integer value in the range between 1 and 10 and class label with two values(2 and 4).
+It has the following 10 attributes; nine of them as predictors that were scaled with an integer value in the range between 1 and 10 and a class label with two values(2 and 4).

 | Predictors | Details |
 | ----------- | ----------- |
 |Clump Thickness| If the cell is grouped, forming monolayers, it is likely to be benign cells since cancerous cells tend to be grouped in multilayers. |